 Hosted by the Department of Applied Disability Studies and the Faculty of Social Sciences.

-Dr. Tyra Sellers – Practicum Supervision Workshop WEBINAR
+Dr. Alyssa Wilson – Practicum Supervision Workshop WEBINAR

-6 Learning CEUs (Supervision) will be available for eligible participants.
+7 Learning CEUs will be available for eligible participants.

 The BACB® does not warrant, endorse, sponsor, or approve or partner with any event, organization, or instructor.